Written and Photographed by our client, Nicky Dunnington-Jefferson.

 But in the eastern DRC, all is not good.
 Virunga National Park was obliged to close in mid-2018 because of safety issues after two Western tourists were kidnapped and a female ranger killed.
 This was a huge blow to the burgeoning tourist industry in this region.
 And it was a huge blow to me, as it was where I had planned to track mountain gorillas.
 Undaunted, I turned my attention to eastern lowland gorillas, found only in the rainforests of the eastern DRC, including Kahuzi-Biega National Park, a UNESCO World Heritage Site, and open to visitors.

 I had already been exploring Rwanda, and it was from there that I entered the DRC by road.
 My Rwanda guide, Alexis, had never set foot in the DRC, so it was necessary to collect another guide, François, just before the border.
 To say that this crossing is a smooth operation would be untrue.
-Getting my Rwanda exit stamp at Rusizi wasn’t too onerous, but if there is a vehicle involved, as in our case, time taken getting the necessary paperwork sorted out can be very lengthy.
+Getting my Rwanda exit stamp at Rusizi wasn’t too onerous, but if there is a vehicle involved, as in our case, the time taken to get the necessary paperwork sorted out can be very lengthy.
 Alexis was assigned this task, eventually returning and we proceeded to the DRC side.
 There, after a perfunctory Ebola check, I completed a small, tattered yellow form, handed my passport to François and waited while he took it to an official, thankfully returning it to me, duly stamped, after a seemingly endless wait.
 We were through.

 Bukavu, the border town in the DRC, is chaotic, cacophonous and mighty crowded.
 No sooner had we set off than trouble loomed—the police, who crowded around the vehicle with threatening mien and harsh words.
 They accused us of incorrect paperwork—nonsense, of course.
 François stood firm, refused to pay a bribe, and eventually, we were waved on our way.
 I was deposited at Orchids Safari Club, an oasis of sanity and calm in the midst of chaos.
 The next day we headed for the hills.